 - Select All to specify that a request must meet every condition or Any to specify that a request must meet only one condition.

 Fill out the fields in the Actions section as follows:

 - From the Action type menu, select the action that should be taken when a request meets the rule's conditions.
 Action types include Block, Allow, and Add signal.

 - (Optional) Click Change response to specify the custom response code to return when the rule blocks a request.
 Supported custom response codes are 301, 302, and 400-599.

 302in the Response code (optional) field then, in the Redirect URL (optional) field, enter the absolute or relative URL of the redirect location.
 See Using redirect custom response codes.

-- Optionally click the Add action button to add another action.
+- (Optional) Click Add action to add another action.

 Fill out the fields in the Details section as follows: